 There are many natural ways to reduce cholesterol, but if you want to see the effect in less time, then Ayurvedic medicines prove to be very effective in reducing cholesterol.
 If you do not want to eat allopathic medicines, then you can take Ayurvedic medicine to lower cholesterol.
 In reducing cholesterol, consumption of powders of Arogyavardhini Vati, Punarnava Mandoor, Triphala, and Arjuna bark is beneficial.
 Apart from this, Trikatu is also very helpful in controlling cholesterol (How to Control Cholesterol).

 - Taking Medohar Vati and Navak Guggal Vati with lukewarm water provides benefits.

-- Grinding flaxseeds and taking them with water on an empty stomach is very beneficial for people with high cholesterol.
+- Grinding flaxseeds and taking them with water on an empty stomach is very beneficial for people with high cholesterol (Remedies of Control Cholesterol).

 - Arjuna bark decoction also helps in lowering cholesterol.

 - Cholesterol levels can be reduced by taking it regularly in the morning on an empty stomach, mixed with one spoon of amla juice and one spoon of aloe Vera juice.